wirowka/demo_repo/README.md

 ## Local Development 6

-5. Do some silly things part #4
+5. Do some silly things part #4 fdad